muggins/antlr/gunit/README.txt

 INTRODUCTION

 Welcome to gUnit!
-I've been working on gUnit from 2007 summer and this is a project in USF CS, sponsored by professor Terence.
+I've been working on gUnit from 2007 summer and this is a project in USF CS, sponsored by professor Terence Parr.

-You should use the latest ANTLR v3.1 with gUnit:
+You should use the latest ANTLR v3 with gUnit:

 http://www.antlr.org/download.html